 “Nazis.
 I hate these guys.”

-During the Nazi expedition to Tibet in 1938-1939, the Nazis sought out the origin of the Aryan race.
+The tale is not unlike something you’d find in Indiana Jones: The statue was recovered during the Nazi expedition to Tibet in 1938-1939, led by zoologist Ernst Schafer.
+In Tibet, they sought the so-called origin of their race.
 This was a mystical location they believed served as the home of a race of immortal super humans, perhaps Agartha or Shambhala, or what the Nazis called Thule or Hyperborea.

-It was during this expedition that the Nazis discovered the statue which, perhaps ironically, also bears a swastika upon its chest.
-This is, I imagine, unrelated to the Nazi swastika, as the symbol is found in many Indian religions.
+The statue bears a swastika upon its chest.
+This is, I imagine, unrelated to the Nazi swastika, as the symbol is found in many Indian religions, far predating them.
 It may, however, have been what led the Nazis to take an interest in the statue.

 Much of ancient Tibetan Buddhism is tied to the stars.
 The Cintamani Stone, if you remember, is said to have originated in the Sirius star system, brought to Earth by extraterrestrials.
 It, too, was probably a meteorite.